 - Prepare reports, correspondence, memos, legal briefs, pleadings, charging documents, amended information, supplemental summaries, jury instructions, witness lists and subpoenas.

 Legal transcriptionists are typing information that has occurred in the past because the information they receive has been previously recorded.
-You know what’s great about entering this field is?
+Additionally, in the field of legal transcription, legal scoping can earn you money from home.
+Do you know what’s great about entering this field is?
 You can often do the job from the comfort of your own home.
 But are you still not convinced and need more information?

 ***Disclosure: This post and our website contains affiliate links and I will be compensated if you make purchases using them.
 Please see our affiliate disclosure.***